hdesai17/chemoproteogenomics/README.md

 ## MSFragger command-line 2-stage search
-_The updated GUI is recommended over command-line scripts._ \
+:exclamation: _The updated GUI is recommended over command-line scripts._ \
 Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.

 ### Running